 In business, as in life, sometimes it’s the little things that make the most meaningful impact.
 And applying marketing psychology to your business is one such example.
 Using psychological principles can help you boost sales and generate leads.
 After all, marketers want to understand their customers.
 And by understanding their psychology, they can know what makes them buy and why they don’t.
-This isn’t just one of those marketing trends which seems popular for five minutes and you never hear about again.
-These are legitimate tools which marketers use.
+This isn’t just one of those marketing trends which seems popular for five minutes and you never hear about it again.
+These are legitimate tools that marketers use.
 Here are some examples.

 And your enemies closer … We all like to feel like we belong.
 In marketing psychology, this is called social identity theory and explains why most people identify with a particular group or belief.
 But it is, of course, unrealistic to expect everyone to like you.
 Look at the ongoing arguments about Mac versus PC, Apple versus Android.
 No matter how much one group feels they’re right, the opposing side feels equally correct.
 This means that you need to market to your people, your loyal customers.
-There’s no point trying to appeal to everyone.
+There’s no point in trying to appeal to everyone.

 People like free stuff.
 And when people receive something for free, they feel indebted to you and want to do something in return.
 As a business person, it’s up to you to create something which you can give to your customers.
 Think valuable blog content, interesting social media shares, and a downloadable ebook.
-Marketing psychology dictates that your customers will respond by signing up to your newsletter, giving you that all-important like or even buying a product.
+Marketing psychology dictates that your customers will respond by signing up for your newsletter, giving you that all-important like or even buying a product.

 Remember the last time you were in a social situation and you didn't know what the appropriate behavior was for that situation?
 This could have been when you were wondering what to wear for a new job or whether you should be the first to grab a drink at a party.
 Whatever the situation, we all react the same in these situations.
 We look to see what those around us are doing.
 We look at what our new colleagues are wearing and we wait for someone else to take a beverage.
 Because we see others behaving in certain ways, we feel like we’ve been given permission to do the same.
 In marketing psychology, this is known as social proof, a form of conforming.
 There are ways you can convince your customers of this.
 You could create media buzz, share testimonials or add social sharing buttons to your website content.
 All of these encourage others to participate and engage with your business.